Stillerman/speaker-detect/README.md

 - Visual indicators for muted and unmuted states
 - Automatic detection of system volume changes
 - Cross-client synchronization of volume states
+- Support for both Windows and macOS

 ## Requirements

 - Python 3.7+
 - PyQt6
-- macOS (for volume detection, modifications needed for other operating systems)
+- pycaw (for Windows)

 ## Installation